 Starting in 2019, when \$5 million per year is allocated to the municipalities, then \$300,000 may be rolled over in any given year until 2023.
-All remaining funds must be spent in the sunset year of the program in 2024.
-For the year 2020, up to \$500,000 may be rolled over when \$10 million is allocated to the municipalities.
+Exceptions can be given when larger projects are known about.
+All remaining funds must be spent in the sunset year of the program in 2026.

 All roll-over funding requests must be formally reported to the District in a memo or email signed by the municipality by May 1st of the calendar year.
-The memo should include the funding amount to be rolled over, not exceeding \$300,000 except in 2020.
+The memo should include the funding amount to be rolled over, not exceeding \$300,000.